mbugyis/bikesharing/README.md

 Start Time by User
 - Most Subscriber trips peack or occur from 8-9 a.m. and 5-6 p.m.
 - Most Customer trips occur from noon to 6 p.m.

+## Summary

+Overall the results show a difference in customer behavior between Gender and User Types.
+The differences are shown in the times, location, and amount of trips taken.
+The trends can help the city analyze which customers use them and where.
+This will allow the city to target these differences by placing more bikes in these locations and certain times.
+For example, men subsribers have a high density of trips in the center of Manhattan at around 5-6 p.m.
+This information can alert the city in the event of a low supply of bikes, and they must be replaces.

+### Suggestions
+1. I suggest a way to compare the start position and the end postions, and potentially see the average distance traveled.
+2. Similar to above, a visualization showing the most popular station name and at what time.
+And the least popular station